 Robert Garbett, the founder of Drone Major Group, is an ex-army entrepreneur who ended his military career in 2007 as the head of airworthiness for the Defence Logistics Organisation.
 With his CAA Airworthiness accreditation, he embarked on a career in software development and cybersecurity, then focusing on the fast-growth drone industry.
 This background represents an unusual combination of experience, skill set and intellectual capital, which contributes to the unique position and opportunity for Drone Major Group in the global drone market.

-Gary comes from South Africa with a background of 16 years in Aviation and has held various positions across many spectrums.
-These have given him solid exposure to operational, financial and property management as the CEO and Executive Director of Grand Central Airport.
-He was a director responsible for the Africa & Aerospace Defence Exhibition every 2 years.
-He held the position of President and Deputy President of the Airports and Aerodromes Association of Southern Africa for over 7 years.
-He had a voting seat on the South African Civil Aviation Regulations Committee and National Airspace Committee and associated working groups and subcommittees to draft and approve regulations for the Civil Aviation.
-Gary also has many years’ experience in airlines having worked in Comair Limited, the South African franchise for British Airways and LLC Kulula.com.
+Gary has over 16 year’s experience in Aviation & has seen him hold various positions across many spectrums.
+These have given him solid aviation exposure in operational & management, as the CEO & Executive Director of an Airport, Director of the Commercial Aviation Association of Southern Africa with direct responsibility for the Africa & Aerospace Defence Exhibition held every 2 years.
+He held the position of President & Deputy President of the Airports & Aerodromes Association of Southern Africa over the years.
+He had a seat on the South African Civil Aviation Regulations Committee and National Airspace Committee & associated working groups & sub-committees to draft regulations for Civil Aviation.

 James Fanshawe retired from the Royal Navy in 2005 after five commands and an appointment as the Director of Plans at the UK Permanent Joint Headquarters.
 James works within a mixed commercial portfolio.
 He is on the board of the SEA-KIT and the Anglo Belgian Shipping Company and is a frequent conference chairman and speaker.
 He chairs the UK’s Maritime Autonomous Systems Regulatory Working Group, which has released codes for the safe operation of Maritime Autonomous Surface Ships.